AtlasVector/SocGholish-Instructions/README.md

 1. English content for both audiences, live on socgholish.ma.
 2. Include French and Arabic translations.
 3. socgholish.nl with English and Dutch.
-4. A checker over the apex lists DIVD published for case DIVD-2026-00007.
-   Matching happens in the browser against static hash-sharded files, so queries are processed locally.
-It reports whether a domain appears in the published list and points to the right official channel.
-It does not hold or serve the underlying data.

 ## Sources